 Epidemiology and Etiology of Hemolytic Disease of the Newborn

-Fetal hemolytic disease (FHD) is more common among Caucasians than African-American babies.
+Fetal hemolytic disease (FHD) is more common among Caucasians than African-American babies due to the higher incidence rates of Rhesus negative mothers.

 Rh factor incompatibility is reported commonly when the mother is Rh negative while the fetus is Rh positive.
 This incompatibility is due to several antigens, the D antigen being the chief culprit while other antigens like c, C, E and e may also be responsible.
 The maternal immune system responds to these antigens by forming IgM antibodies during the first encounter and these IgM antibodies do not cross the placenta.
 However, a subsequent exposure to the antigen triggers a release of IgG antibodies by the maternal immune system and these antibodies travel across the placenta to the fetal circulation, target the fetal RBCs causing lysis and FHD.